 residential community it is today.
 With

-the goal of promoting life and work with purpose, Susie plans individual and
+the goal of promoting life and work with purpose, Suzanne plans individual and

 group activities, seeks out opportunities for residents to get involved with

 at Sweetwater, a bi-monthly communication.
 By integrating volunteers into the Sweetwater Spectrum community, Suzanne helps residents find new ways to engage with the community and explore their unique interests.
 Suzanne holds a BFA

 in Drawing & Painting and Art Education Certification, as well as a Masters